Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Results and validation

 \section{Results and validation}

-In this section we present the validation framework with which we investigate the accuracy of our simulation method to reproduce a target tomographic 3$\times$2pt signal for both a no-noise and noisy setup.
-We examine the 3$\times$2pt Pseudo-$C_{\ell}$ power spectra measured over 400 realisations of our mock catalogues, and demonstrate that the sample generated by our pipeline can self-consistently reproduce the underlying power spectra predicted by the input cosmology to an encouraging accuracy.
-For our validation framework, we adopt the simulation setup parameters that are defined at the start of Sect.~\ref{sec:results_tomography}, and measure the Pseudo-$C_{\ell}$ power spectra using 10 log-spaced bandpowers in the range $100\leq\ell\leq1500$.
+In this section, we present the validation framework we used to investigate the accuracy of our simulation method to reproduce a target tomographic 3$\times$2pt signal for both a no-noise and noisy set-up.
+We measured the 3$\times$2pt Pseudo-$C_{\ell}$ power spectra over {3000 realisations} of our mock catalogues, and demonstrate that the sample generated by our pipeline can self-consistently reproduce the underlying power spectra predicted by the input cosmology to an encouraging accuracy.
+For our validation framework, we adopted the simulation set-up parameters that are defined at the start of Sect.~\ref{sec:results_tomography}, and measured the Pseudo-$C_{\ell}$ power spectra using ten log-spaced bandpowers, taking the range $100\leq\ell\leq600$ for angular galaxy clustering and galaxy-galaxy lensing, and $100\leq\ell\leq1500$ for cosmic shear.